-Now, LuaTeX-ja automatically applies the patch 1ltjp-geometry to the geometry package, when the direction of the document is tate (vertical writing).
-This patch 1ltjp-geometry also can be used in pLATeX; for the detail, please refer 1ltjp-geometry. pdf (Japanese).
+Now, LuaTeX-ja automatically applies the patch 1 to the geometry package, when the direction of the document is tate (vertical writing).
+This patch 1 also can be used in plateX; for the detail, please refer 1 (Japanese).

 3 Changing Fonts